CharryWu/charrywu.github.io/docs/fullstack/system-design-poll-widget.md

 Polling widgets are inherently very visual UI elements and we need to take special care to ensure users relying on screen readers can still understand what is being shown on the screen.

 - Screen reader users will not know how long a bar is, hence `aria-label`, `title`, `aria-describedbys` need to be used for the poll options to indicate the option name, the number of votes, and the percentage if they are not in the rendered visual output.
-- Use `aria-live` to announce updates for any change in values of the results when the client receives a server response.
+- Use `aria-live` to announce updates for any change in values of the results when the client receives a server response. `aria-live` has three values: `off`(default), `polite`, `assertive`
 - ARIA roles for options: `role="radiogroup"` and `role="radio"` for polls where only one option can be selected.

-Keyboard interaction
+- Keyboard interaction
-`<button>`s are preferred for rendering poll options but if there's a reason to use `<div>`s, they should be made focusable by adding the `tabindex="0"` and `role="button"` attributes.
+  - `<button>`s are preferred for rendering poll options but if there's a reason to use `<div>`s, they should be made focusable by adding the `tabindex="0"` and `role="button"` attributes.
+  - Allow tab between options + vote / unvote all using keyboard interaction only

 ### Anonymous voting: Persisting votes across sessions